spachner/mcmd/README.md

 * Click on button by mouse and you are done

-Please have a look into the wiki for installation and screenshots.
+Please have a look into the https://github.com/spachner/mcmd/wiki for installation and screenshots.
 Comments are welcome.